leonW7/D-Link/Vul_4.md

 ![image](https://github.com/leonW7/D-Link/blob/master/4-1.png)
 ![image](https://github.com/leonW7/D-Link/blob/master/4-2.png)

-This PoC can result in a DOS as below:
+This PoC can result in a DOS, you can the router need to set again as below:

 ![image](https://github.com/leonW7/D-Link/blob/master/4-3.png)